Carouan/SetUpMyPi---SUMP/README.md

 		- [x] b.
 Choice raspberry pi name ?
 Y/N - (hostname)
 		- [x] c.
 Choice SSH port ?
 Y/N - (To see if in fine one would not change that by the method with certificate)
 		- [x] d.
 Define WIFI network(s)?
 Y/N - SSID + pwd
 		- [x] e.
-Choice of a backup system ?
+Choice a backup policy ?
 Y/N - (For the moment just a USB key)
 			- [x] 1.
 Choose the frequency of the backup
 			- [x] 2.
 Add backup commands to crontab (3:00 am)
 			- [x] 3.
 Add update commands to crontab (4:00 am)
 			- [x] 4.
 Add restart commands to crontab (5:00 am)
 		- [x] f.
 Proposed installation of (NO-IP)duckdns Y/N - Ask credentials
 		- [x] g.
 Proposed installation of Docker and docker-compose ?
 Y/N
 		- [x] h.
 Proposal to download and run dockerfile.yml/docker-compose.yml
 	- [x] 3.
 Launching the functions taking up points a, b, c, d. [config_raspi.sh]
 		- [ ] a.
 Each step will be checked to make sure that everything is in order.
 	- [ ] 4.
 Launch the functions for point e. [backup.sh]
 		- [ ] a.
 Check and control to make sure that everything is in order.
 	- [ ] 5.
 Launch the NO-IP installation script (if f.=Y) [noip.sh]
 	- [ ] 6.
 Launch the Docker and docker-compose script (if g.=Y) [setup_docker.sh] [ ] 7.
 	- [ ] 7.
 Launch the download script and launch the dockerfile.yml/docker-compose.yml containers (if h.=Y) [my_cont.sh] [ ] 8.
 	- [x] 8.
 Finalize the script & clean up
 		- [x] a.
 Delete all uploaded files and the user settings file (AskUser.txt).
 		- [x] b.
 Display the log file.

 Ordre | Nom de script | Titre / Rôle principal | Auto | Remarques
 00 | 00_SysUp.sh | Mise à jour du système | yes | apt update, upgrade, reboot, flag de reprise